UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 4. In the *Overview* blade, click **Stop** and then **OK**.
 Wait for the virtual machine to successfully shutdown before continuing.

     > [!NOTE]
-    > - You can only resize a disk when it is unattached from the VM or the virtual machine is deallocated.
+    > - You can only resize a disk when it is unattached from the virtual machine, or the virtual machine is deallocated.
     >
     > - You can skip this step if the virtual machine is already in the *Stopped (deallocated)* state, as seen below.
     >